worace/coinage/README.md

 Some main points:

-* Participation will be capped to a max number of students
-* Participation will be limited to students in modules 2, 3, and 4
 * Continuing participation depends on completing required iterations and assignments
 * We will meet twice a week in organized sessions, but most of the work will be done on your own time outside of class